madox2/vim-ai/README.md

 ## Usage

-### Getting started

-To use an AI command, type the command followed by an instruction prompt `{instruction}`.
-You can also combine it with a visual selection `<selection>`.
+To use an AI command, type the command followed by an instruction prompt.
+You can also combine it with a visual selection.
 Here is a brief overview of available commands:

 ```
 :AI         complete text